mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-06"></a>
 [Back to top](#top)
 ## PA-06 -- Rep. Ryan Costello (R)
+### Committees
+Ryan Costello is the #30 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016